Missouri Republican Akin loses after comments on rape

 People interviewed at St. Louis-area polling stations on Tuesday said Akin's rape comments were important to their vote.

-"Seeing Akin's attitude toward woman in general, voting for him would be impossible," said Mary Mitchell Bartley, a St. Louis historic neighborhood preservationist who had backed previous Republican candidates.
+"Seeing Akin's attitude toward woman in general, voting for him would be impossible," said Mary Mitchell Bartley, a St. Louis historic neighbourhood preservationist who had backed previous Republican candidates.

 Akin's loss was another blow to Republicans, who had hoped to make a net gain of four U.S. Senate seats to take the majority in the upper chamber.